kallazz/MakeWiz/README.md

-# genmake
+# MakeWiz
-genmake is a handy command-line tool designed to make working with Makefiles easier.
+MakeWiz is a handy command-line tool designed to make working with Makefiles easier.
 With just one simple command, genmake does the work of creating a neat Makefile that perfectly fits the files in your directory.
 Right now, it is available for Debian-based Linux distros, but other systems should be supported in the future too.
 Binary downloads will be available for [every release](https://github.com/kallazz/genmake/releases/).

-🔐 genmake is licensed under MIT license.
+🔐 MakeWiz is licensed under MIT license.

 ### Quick links